Skip to Content

 how to convert white cake recipe to chocolate

-Next, replace one cup of water with 1/2 cup warm melted butter mixed with 1/2 cup dark chocolate chips or other semi-sweet morsels until they melt (or if you don’t have chips on hand just use 1 cup of semi-sweet baking cocoa).
+Replace one cup of water with 1/2 cup warm melted butter mixed with 1/2 cup chocolate chips, chocolate chunks or other semi-sweet morsels until they melt to further enhance the chocolate flavor and provide delightful bursts of chocolate throughout the cake.

 chocolate frosting